 There are more than 6,000 unique species of lizards on Earth, and they are an incredibly diverse bunch of reptiles!
-From the massive monitor lizards to tiny geckos, let’s take a look at some of the most fascinating types of lizards you definitely need to know about.
-We’ll also briefly touch on how lizards are taxonomically categorized and what species are in each main group!
+From massive monitor lizards to tiny geckos, let’s take a look at some of the most fascinating lizard species you definitely need to know about.
+We’ll also briefly touch on how lizards are taxonomically categorized and what lizard species are in each main group!

 The Five Classes of Lizards